Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation

 \subsection{Spectrum Access Range}

-In RAQR, the choice of excitation pathway dictates the accessible RF frequencies.
+Specifically, in RAQR, the choice of excitation pathway dictates the accessible RF frequencies.
 The energy of a Rydberg state is $E_{n,l} = - R_y / (n - \delta_l)^2$, where $R_y$ is a Rydberg constant and $\delta_l$ is the quantum defect that decreases rapidly with $l$ \cite{vsibalic2017arc, steck2025rubidium}.
-In 2C4L-RAQR, the atomic excitation path is $S \to P \to D$, In a transition like $\ket{nD} \to \ket{(n+1)P}$ in RAQRs, the detectable frequency of the incident RF signal is given by\cite{zhang2023quantum}:
+In 2C4L-RAQR, the atomic excitation path is $S \to P \to D$.
+For a transition $\ket{nD} \to \ket{(n+1)P}$ in RAQRs, the detectable frequency of the incident RF signal is given by\cite{zhang2023quantum}:

 The large difference between $\delta_P$ and $\delta_D$ results in $f_c$ in the high-frequency range.
-The large energy difference restricts 2C4L-RAQR to high-GHz or THz detection, and is physically incapable of resonant detection in the UHF/VHF bands.
+The large energy difference restricts 2C4L-RAQR to high-GHz or THz detection.

-\textbf{Key Takeaway 2}: The exhibited 3C5L-RAQR provides a flexible platform for accessing different frequency bands. \begin{itemize} \item \textbf{Microwave Access:} Following a similar atom transition path with 2C4L-RAQR to populate P-states, i.e., $S \rightarrow P \rightarrow S \rightarrow P$ in Section II-B, allowing for microwave-frequency access in GHz/THz range.
+\textbf{Key Takeaway 2}: The exhibited 3C5L-RAQR provides a flexible platform for accessing different frequency bands. \begin{itemize} \item \textbf{Microwave Access:} By following an atomic transition pathway similar to that of the 2C4L-RAQR, i.e., $S \rightarrow P \rightarrow S \rightarrow P$ in Section II-B, the 3C5L-RAQR can access microwave frequencies in the GHz/THz range.

 \item \textbf{UHF/VHF Access:} The alternative schemes, e.g., $S \rightarrow P \rightarrow D \rightarrow F$, can be designed to populate high orbital angular momentum F-states.
 This unlocks access to high-quantum transitions, e.g., $\ket{nF} \to \ket{nG}$ \cite{brown2023very}, where the signal frequency is given by